Why meta-tools exist

 What the agent sees in the system prompt

-on-demand plugins are not listed here — the agent has to ask. silent plugins are never visible.
+whenToUse, whenNotToUse, and the first example all render into Tier-1, manifest quality directly drives prompt size. on-demand plugins are not listed here — the agent has to discover them. silent plugins are never listed and can’t be loaded through the meta-tools.

 Token cost